Kzra/pykrev/docs/PyKrev User Guide.md

 ![png](output_33_1.png)

 That's the end of the user guide.
 Thanks for reading and good luck!
 The package is still early development and i'd greatly appreciate any feedback.
-If you'd like to contribute code or feature ideas, that'd be awesome too.
+If you'd like to contribute code or feature ideas, that'd be brill too.
 You can can contact me at ezra.kitson@ed.ac.uk.
 Last update:  16/08/2020